 Now, since time, space and the universe had a beginning to their existence, this means that prior to it, they did not exist.
 This being the case, how did they come into being?
 Certainly, they could not bring themselves into being, for something that does not exist cannot bring itself or anything else into being.
-However, as mentioned above, our existence is a self evident truth which is undeniable, for here we are!
+However, as mentioned above, our existence is a self-evident truth and an undeniable axiom, for here we are!